rackslab/Slurm-web/doc/architecture.rst

 ----------------------

 A client program (dashboard or API client) will get a token that will authorize the client to access data from the Slurm API.
-There is three role levels:
+There are three role levels:

 * ``admin``, all data
 * ``user``, all data concerning the logged-in user